-Estonia summoned Russia's ambassador on Friday to demand an explanation regarding what it described as the abduction of a security official near its joint border.
+Estonia summoned Russia’s ambassador on Friday to demand an explanation regarding what it described as the abduction of a security official near the countries’ joint border.

 The news came the same day Russia announced it had detained an Estonia security officer in its northwest Pskov region, where Russian officials allege he was carrying out an undercover operation, according to a report from state-run news agency Itar-Tass.